Elfin Lakes Hike Introduction

 After driving north through Squamish, exit to the right at the British Columbia Park’s sign for Garibaldi Head.
 The distance from Highway 99 to the trailhead is roughly 16 km.
 The narrow, gravel road steepens as you come close to Quest University then you will eventually see a sign for Garibaldi Park.

-To access the trailhead is a few kilometres of rough dirt road full of potholes and loose gravel.
+To access the trailhead is a few kilometers of rough dirt road full of potholes and loose gravel.
 You don’t need a four-wheeled drive to access, but driving with caution is recommended.

 You'll find the trailhead at the gate in the Diamond Head parking lot.
 There is a map as well as some information about the area at the entrance.
 Here you will also find a drop box which you can conveniently pay for the campsite at if you didn't pay online in advance.

-The Elfin Lakes trail is moderately rated with an elevation gain of approximately 600 metres.
+The Elfin Lakes trail is moderately rated with an elevation gain of approximately 600 meters.
 As the car park is already situated quite high, you don't need to gain much altitude to get spectacular views.
-The highest point is around 1,590 metres and will take approximately 6 hours to reach the lakes depending on your fitness level.
+The highest point is around 1,590 meters and will take approximately 6 hours to reach the lakes depending on your fitness level.

 You have the option to camp on wooden platforms overlooking the mountains or inside the cabin equipped with firewood furnaces and bunk beds.
 The shelter is often used in the winter and allows hikers to warm themselves up using the wood furnace.
 Booking well in advance is highly recommended.
 The best time to hike the Elfin Lakes trail is from July to October.